2 Chronicles 17

 - Proverbs 9:10The fear of the LORD is the beginning of wisdom: and the knowledge of the holy is understanding.The yirah that fell on the nations - the reverent awe of God that reorders a life and a kingdom.

-- Proverbs 16:7When a man’s ways please the LORD, he maketh even his enemies to be at peace with him.The principle of the chapter exactly - the peace that comes not by conquest but because a life pleases God.
+- Proverbs 16:7When a man's ways please the LORD, he maketh even his enemies to be at peace with him.The principle of the chapter exactly - the peace that comes because a life pleases God.

 - Matthew 6:33But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.The added security and tribute Jehoshaphat never fought for - the fruit of seeking the LORD first.